leeofthetrees/rwxrob-2022-boost/week a 2/1667675152/README.md

 * "cd -" - change to previous directory
 * "cd  ~" - change to home directory
 * apt search neo
+* sudo apt remove neofetch - removes that package
+* sudo apt autoremove neofetch - removes that package and all of its dependencies